 05 of 10

-Memorial Day is arguably the front runner for fragrance.
+Memorial Day is arguably the front-runner for fragrance.
 As AARS puts it, "experts say one bloom perfumes almost an entire room."
 This is another of the popular hybrid teas and was an AARS winner in 2004.
-Memorial Day has 5 inch, clear pink blossoms with a lavender glow about them.
+Memorial Day has five-inch clear pink blossoms that emanate a lavender glow.

-The fragrance is described as similar to the old fashioned damask roses.
-Cutting stems are nice and long and the bushes are an especially good choice for hot climates.
+The fragrance is described as similar to the old-fashioned damask roses.
+Their cutting stems are nice and long, and the bushes are an especially good choice for hot climates.

 06 of 10

-Midas Touch won its AARS prize back in 1994 and can be found in many gardens today.
-It shines with golden yellow 4-inch blossoms on an upright 5-foot plant.
+Midas Touch won its AARS prize in 1994 and can be found in many gardens today.
+It shines with golden yellow four-inch blossoms on an upright five-foot plant.
 Midas Touch is yet another hybrid tea beauty with a warm, musky scent.

 07 of 10

 It's hard to believe Mr. Lincoln won his AARS distinction back in 1965.
 The velvety, deep red hybrid tea is still one of the most popularly grown garden roses.